AshleyTaylor0712/reading-notes/class102/class07-notes.md

 ## Functions

 - Pieces of code that perform a specific functions/actions.
-- Can be called or executed multiple times throughout code
+- Can be called/executed/invoked multiple times throughout code
+- To call a function by using its name followed by parentheses "()".
+If the function takes any arguments, you can pass them inside the parentheses separated by commas.

 >Example:
 >